cbroms/personal-site/projects/golden-eggs.md

 title: Golden Eggs
 subtitle: Drawing in new audiences to Pittsburgh's public art
 synopsis: >-
     A research project around the public art space in Pittsburgh that involved user research and synthesis to create a mid-fidelity prototype of a new experience.
 tags:
     - research
-  - prototypes
 image: /uploads/eggs.jpg
 timeframe: 2 Months (Fall 2019)
 project_type: Class project done at CMU for User-Centered Research and Evaluation
 tools:
     - Figma
     - InDesign
 disp_order: 1.5
 times:
     - 3